keithbuhler/keithbuhler.github.io/philosophyportal-slideshow.md

 ### "I'm just checking your philosophy site out."

 - Cool!
 I hope you like it.
-- You can explore the [main site here.](/philosophyportal)
+- You can explore the resources on my [main site here.](/philosophyportal)
-- Also, check out my [personal site](/fun) for my bio, blog, fiction, art, and more fun stuff.

 </section><section data-markdown>